Andrew47/FizzBuzz-CPP/README.md

 * Click the right-pointing triangle in the top left.

-* Follow instructions in bottom-right.
+* Follow instructions in bottom right.

 ##Author